johnsi15/seocheck-ai/README.md

 ## Tasks

-- [ ] add limit suggestions with AI for title
+- [ ] add limit suggestions with AI for title, max 3 fer title
 - [ ] unlock the button to generate suggestions even if the  description  does not comply with  the validation
 - [ ] add button donar
 - [ ] add icon github
 - [ ] add icon buy coffee
 - [ ] add vídeo example main page
 - [ ] valid title, description y keywords con regex in api/
+- [ ] add version mobile